crunchydeer30/translation-api/README.md

 - Human‑in‑the‑loop editing with validation and two editorial tiers
 - Periodic performance reviews by senior editors as part of QA
 - Role‑based access for customers, editors, and staff
-- Designed for integration with existing systems (e.g., Zendesk, Freshdesk, Jira Service Management) and works great with email pipelines
+- Designed for integration with existing systems and works great with email pipelines

 ### Processing flow
 1) Customer submits a translation order (plain text/HTML/XLIFF)